 Chief designer at Lenox, Frank Holmes, contributed greatly to Lenox's brand and popularity by winning several awards, including the 1927 Craftsmanship Metal of the American Institute of Architects and the silver metal of the American Designers Institute in 1943.
 In 1928, the National Museum of Ceramics in Sèvres, France started to display 34 pieces of Lenox porcelain, (including designs by Frank Holmes) which was the only US-made porcelain to ever receive this honor.

 Chosen for the White House

 As with many antiques, the older pieces of Lenox china hold the most value.
-The back stamps used on the china can be helpful in trying to date it.
+The antique pottery marks and back stamps used on the china can be helpful in trying to date it.
 The Official Price Guide to American Pottery and Porcelain by Harvey Duke is a good reference collectors can use as well.

 - Items produced between 1906 to 1930 have a green wreath on the stamp.

 - In 1931, the words "Made in the USA" were added.